Boise Co-op: History

+Following the departure of general manager, Ken Kavanaugh, employees unsuccessfully attempted to unionize.

 Boise Co-op opened a second location in Meridian in November, 2015.
 Sales revenue was lower than expected at the new store, and the co-op laid off 18 employees the following January.
 Six employees at the Fort Street location also were laid off, and layoffs amounted to nine percent of total workforce.

 Annual Report

 Boise Co-op has published its financial information for the past few years on its website.
 In 2018 the co-op counted over 31,000 members, including almost 3500 new members.
 Total assets were over $10 million, and sales for the year were almost $40 million with net income slightly over $800,000.
 Sales increased 11 percent over the year 2017.
 Nearly 19 percent of its 235 employees had been with the co-op for over 10 years.
 The co-op donated over $33,000 to 80 charities, and it conducted 65 workshops, classes, and tours.